 During the 2000-2001 academic year, I taught at Lewis & Clark College as a Visiting Assistant Professor in Physics.

 From 2001 until the present I have been teaching at the University of Wisconsin - Whitewater.
-I was the Physics Department Chair from 2008 until 2012 and I am currently the University of Wisconsin - Whitewater Radiation Safety Officer.
+I am currently the Physics Department Chair (from 2008 until 2012, and from 2018 - present) and was the University of Wisconsin - Whitewater Radiation Safety Officer from 2004 to 2018.

 In Spring 2012 and Summer 2013, I was a visiting professor at Hebei Normal University in Shijiazhuang, Hebei, China.